JMSDOnline/vstacklet/docs/setup/vstacklet-server-stack.sh.md

 ### vstacklet::redis::install()

-Install and configure Redis. [see function](https://github.com/JMSDOnline/vstacklet/blob/development/setup/vstacklet-server-stack.sh#L2240-L2294)
+Install and configure Redis. [see function](https://github.com/JMSDOnline/vstacklet/blob/development/setup/vstacklet-server-stack.sh#L2267-L2321)

-note: redis is not installed by default and is currently untested.
+note: redis is not installed by default and is currently untested. this function is a work in progress. it is intended as a future feature.

 #### options: